 Figure 2.
-Metabolisms in Lake Mendota and Trout Bog.
+Metabolisms in Lake Mendota and Trout Bog Lake.
 Metabolic pathways were predicted for all MAGs based on their gene content.
-At least 50% of enzymes in a pathway must have been encoded in the genome for a pathway to be considered present, as well as encoding enzymes unique to or required for a pathway.
+Pathways were considered present when at least 50% of enzymes in a pathway were encoded in the genome and all enzymes unique to or required for the pathway were present.
 Putative pathway presence was aggregated by lake and phylum.
 This analysis can link potential functions identified in the metagenomes to taxonomic groups that may perform those functions.
-For example, MAGs with putative pathways for carbon fixation also likely fix nitrogen in both lakes.
-Similar, putative degradation pathways for rhamnose, fucose, and galactose were frequently encoded in the same MAGs.
+For example, MAGs that putatively fix carbon also likely fix nitrogen in both lakes.
+Similarly, putative degradation pathways for rhamnose, fucose, and galactose were frequently encoded within the same MAGs.
 Proteobacteria was split into classes due to the high diversity of this phylum.
+Data for each genome can be found in Data S6.

 Figure 3.
 Glycoside hydrolase content in the MAGs.
 Annotations of GHs were used as an indication of complex carbon degradation.
-Genes potentially encoding GHs were identified and assigned CAZyme annotations using dbCAN.
-GH coding density was calculated for each MAG and averaged by order and lake (A).
+Genes potentially encoding GHs were identified and assigned CAZyme annotations using dbCAN2.
+GH coding density was calculated for each MAG and averaged by order and lake.
 While a few orders contained genes encoding glycoside hydrolases in all three sites, many orders were unique to each site.
-The orders with the highest coding density were all found in the Trout Bog hypolimnion.
-Glycoside hydrolase diversity, an indicator of the range of substrates an organism can degrade, was significantly correlated with coding density (r2 = 0.38, p = 4.5x10-8).
-Within MAGs with high glycoside hydrolase density, three families appeared most frequently - GH74, GH109, and GH23, although these abundances may be method-dependent (He et al., 2017) (B-D).
-Proteobacteria was split into classes due to the high diversity of this phylum.
+The orders with the highest coding densities were all found in the Trout Bog hypolimnion.
+Glycoside hydrolase diversity, an indicator of the range of substrates an organism can degrade, was significantly correlated with coding density (r2 = 0.92, p < 2.2x10-16).

 Figure 4.
 Cyanobacteria and nitrogen fixation over time.
-To approximate the abundance of populations over time, we mapped metagenomic reads back to the MAGs.
-The number of BLAST hits of marker genes in the metagenomes was used as a proxy for gene abundance.
-Counts were normalized by metagenome size, and in the case of the MAGs, genome length.
-Data from Cyanobacteria MAGs and nitrogen fixation marker genes are shown here.
-Colored numbers on panels A, C, E, G, and I indicate the IMG OID of the most abundant MAG in that year of data, plotted here.
-The marker genes used were TIGR1282, TIGR1286, and TIGR1287, encoding subunits of Mo-Fe nitrogenase; these were the most frequently observed nitrogenase markers in the Lake Mendota metagenomes.
-Significantly correlated trends over time were observed in the MAGs and the nitrogenase marker genes in 2008, 2011, and 2012.
-This suggests that nitrogen fixation is driven by these particular MAGs in those years, and is consistent with our result indicating that genes encoding nitrogen fixation were found in these MAGs.
-The lack of significant correlations in other years may be due to contributions from unassembled populations or more even abundances of other diazotrophic populations in that year.
+To investigate potential functional changes over time in Lake Mendota, we compared the abundances of Cyanobacteria MAGs (approximated using read coverage normalized by genome length) to the abundances of nitrogen fixation marker genes (approximated using the number of BLAST hits to metagenomes normalized by metagenome size).
+Only the most abundant Cyanobacteria MAG is shown for each year (panels A-E) because a single MAG was much more abundant than the rest in each year.
+The marker genes used were TIGR1282, TIGR1286, and TIGR1287, encoding subunits of Mo-Fe nitrogenase, as these were the most frequently observed nitrogenase markers in the Mendota metagenomes (panels F-J).
+Significantly correlated trends over time were observed between the MAGs and the nitrogenase marker genes in 2008, 2011, and 2012.
+In years where there was no significant correlation, the dominant MAG did not contain genes indicative of the nitrogen fixation pathway.
+This suggests that Cyanobacteria dynamics may be linked to the potential for nitrogen fixation in Mendota.

 Supplemental Legends

 Table S1.
 Additional chemical measurements in our study sites.
-Additional chemistry data were collected by NTL-LTER (http://lter.limnology.wisc.edu) from depth discrete samples taken from 0 and 4 m for Lake Mendota, 0 m for the Trout Bog Epilimnion, and 3 and 7 m for the Trout Bog Hypolimnion.
+Additional chemistry data was collected by NTL-LTER (http://lter.limnology.wisc.edu) from depth discrete samples taken from 0 and 4 m for Mendota, 0 m for the Trout Bog epilimnion, and 3 and 7 m for the Trout Bog Hhpolimnion.
 Values reported here are the means of all measurements in the sampling time span for each lake, with standard deviations reported in parentheses.